 Antique woodworking machinery from the late 1800s and the early 1900s, used in the production of custom millwork in the main woodworking building, sawmill building and moulder building.

 The world's largest functioning collection of human powered equipment from Barnes Manufacturing.

-A cermaic studio where local clays are used and a studio where plaster casts are made for ornamentaion.
+Ceramic studio where local clays are used and a studio where plaster casts are made for ornamentation.